Last Updated on

 If you look closely, the berries resemble miniature apples because they are a member of the “pome” family, like the apple.
 Keep in mind that it is one of Mother Nature’s quieter creations.
 It might even not choose to be in the fall parade of colours.

 So remember when choosing a tree for your garden, choose one that is tolerant.
-The Downy Serviceberry is …
+The Downy Serviceberry is just one of BeachBabyBob’s many favourite trees.
+He highly recommends this tree because the birds love the fruit and it is …

 shade tolerant/drought tolerant/disease tolerant/pruning tolerant/